-- 19. To what extent do insurers price in discounts into insurance premiums for mitigation action undertaken by or affecting policyholders? - 20.
+19-20.
+To what extent do insurers price in discounts into insurance premiums for mitigation action undertaken by or affecting policyholders?

+1/d be careful here - one good way to mitigate is to build up the land on your property so it doesn't flood as easily - thereby shifting any floodwaters onto one's neighbours.

+20.21.
 How might mitigation be encouraged by the reinsurance pool's design?
+For example:

-For example: - 20.1 Should the pool provide discounts for properties that undertake mitigation? - 20.2 Should the pool have an explicit mandate to encourage mitigation?
+20.121.1 Should the pool provide discounts for properties that undertake mitigation?

+20.221.2 Should the pool have an explicit mandate to encourage mitigation?